eleagros/CLFM/README.md

     pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118
     ```

-## Data

-The dataset contains two sub-folders: `histology` and `polarimetry`.

-- `histology`: Contains histological images of the samples.
-- `polarimetry`: Contains polarimetric images of the samples.

-To reproduce the results or test the algorithms on your own data, organize your data in the same structure.

-The code to produce the ground truth manually (if not provided via resampling maps) is provided in the `manual_step.py` file.
-An example is provided in the notebook `generate_ground_truth.ipynb`.

 ## Third-party dependencies and licensing

 Some third-party code is provided in `third_party/` is under different licenses (MIT, Apache 2.0, or academic/non-commercial).